Lakshmiaddepalli/dvHacks_autoclaim.ai/Readme.md

 1. Intelligent Vehicle Damage Estimation.
 2. Intelligent Fault detection system.
 3. Chatbot that guides the user for the autoclaim proccess as well as used in detecting the fault when an accident occurs.
-4. Driver Score for accountability
+4. Driver Score for accountability.

 #### Assumptions: